DJ-Laser/highseas-ext/README.md

 ![Extension showing hours left on the shop](https://cloud-5xi5me6k7-hack-club-bot.vercel.app/3screenshot_from_2024-12-28_16-29-25.png)

-## Featutes
+## Features

 - 🪙 Average and per project statistics on the shipyard
 - 💰 Calculated hours worth and hours remaining for items in the shop
 - ⚙️ Popup allows you to check your stats while offline
-- ❤️ Sync your favourited items across devices
+- ❤️ Sync your favorited items across devices
 - 📈 Uses raw data for greater accuracy

 ## Install for both chrome and firefox